mmmanojeee/Interview_Questions/Terraform/Interview_Questions_Answer.md

   account_tier         = "Standard"
   account_replication_type = "LRS"
 }

 ```

 Terraform addresses these resources in the state file as:
 - azurerm_storage_account.st["dev"]
 - azurerm_storage_account.st["staging"]
 - azurerm_storage_account.st["qa"]
 - azurerm_storage_account.st["prod"]

 If you remove "staging" from the list, Terraform looks at the keys in state versus code.
 It sees that ["dev"], ["qa"], and ["prod"] are completely untouched.
-It only deletes azurerm_storage_account.st["staging"], leaving all other environments completely safe!
+It only deletes azurerm_storage_account.st["staging"], leaving all other environments completely safe.

   </b>
 </details>